Bandwidth/api-docs/site/docs/account/credentials.md

 :::note
-By default users with no assigned role(s) will have the ability to perform GET requests against the following endpoints:
+By default, users with no assigned role(s) will have the ability to perform GET requests against the following endpoints:
 * Orders:
   * `https://dashboard.bandwidth.com/api/accounts/{accountId}/orders`
 * Order Details: